Noobmode/discord-github-notification-webhook-tutorial/README.md

 Instructions and walk through for setting up a webhook in discord for github notifications

 ## Challenge
-A notification webhook is needed in a discord space for keeping all channel members in the loop regarding changes to a target repository
+A notification system is needed in a discord channel for keeping all channel/team members in the loop regarding changes to a target repository.

 ## Solution
-1. Create your desired Discord channel and Github repository
+1. You will need to have permissions in the desired Discord channel and access to the Github repository.

-2. Open the repository and go to the settings page
+2. Navigate to the GitHub repository you want notifications for and go to the settings page

 ![Repo settings](./images/1.png)